Zhuge Dan: Family

 Zhuge Dan had at least one son and two daughters.

 One of Zhuge Dan's daughters married Wang Guang (王廣), Wang Ling's son.
-On her wedding night, Wang Ling told her, "You resemble Gongxiu (Zhuge Dan) so much in your facial expressions!"
-She replied, "You can't be like Yanyun (Wang Ling), so you compare your wife to a hero!"
+On her wedding night, Wang Guang supposedly told her, "You resemble Gongxiu (Zhuge Dan's courtesy name) so much in your facial expressions!"
+She replied, "You can't be like Yanyun (Wang Ling's courtesy name), so you compare your wife to a hero!"
 She was most likely executed along with the rest of the Wang family after Wang Ling's downfall.

 Zhuge Dan's other daughter married Sima Zhou, Sima Yi's sixth son, who became a prince during the Jin dynasty.
 She was then known as "Grand Consort Zhuge" (諸葛太妃).
 She bore Sima Zhou four sons: Sima Jin (司馬覲), Sima Yao (司馬繇), Sima Cui (司馬漼) and Sima Dan (司馬澹).
-Sima Jin's son Sima Rui became the founding emperor of the Eastern Jin dynasty (317-420), and Zhuge Dan is related to each of the emperors of the Eastern Jin.
+Sima Jin's son Sima Rui became the founding emperor of the Eastern Jin dynasty (317-420); through Sima Rui, Zhuge Dan is an ancestor of every emperor of the Eastern Jin.